ceph/ceph/doc/rados/configuration/mon-config-ref.rst

  Monitor Config Reference
 ==========================

-Understanding how to configure a Ceph monitor is an important part of building a reliable Ceph cluster. **All Ceph clusters have at least one monitor**.
+Understanding how to configure a :term:`Ceph Monitor` is an important part of building a reliable :term:`Ceph Storage Cluster`. **All Ceph Storage Clusters have at least one monitor**.
 A monitor configuration usually remains fairly consistent, but you can add, remove or replace a monitor in a cluster.
-See `Adding/Removing a Monitor`_ for details.
+See `Adding/Removing a Monitor`_ and `Add/Remove a Monitor (ceph-deploy)`_ for details.

 Background
 ==========

-Monitors maintain a "master copy" of the cluster map, which means a client can determine the location of all monitors, OSDs, and metadata servers just by connecting to one monitor and retrieving a current cluster map.
+Monitors maintain a "master copy" of the :term:`cluster map`, which means a client can determine the location of all monitors, OSDs, and metadata servers just by connecting to one monitor and retrieving a current cluster map.
 Before Ceph clients can read from or write to OSDs or metadata servers, they must connect to a monitor first.
 With a current copy of the cluster map and the CRUSH algorithm, a client can compute the location for any object.
 The ability to compute object locations allows a client to talk directly to OSDs, which is a very important aspect of Ceph's high scalability and performance.

 The primary role of the monitor is to maintain a master copy of the cluster map.
 Monitors also provide authentication and logging services.
 Ceph monitors write